-Flying from Toronto to Sydney, Australia alone for only 5 days is crazy right-is it?
+Flying from Toronto to Sydney, Australia alone for only five days is crazy right…is it?
 This is my five day journey to Sydney through the sleepy, hazy eyes of wicked jet lag.

 Day 1: Arrive at 6:30 AM after time traveling across the globe.
 First things first I need to take the train to Sydney then a bus to Bondi Beach.
 You will need to purchase an Opal Card in order to use the transit system.
 You can use the card to pay fares on the train, bus and ferry.
 A one-way from the International Airport Terminal in Sydney to the Circular Quay-Harbor Front stop is $17.38 AUD or $12.37 USD.
 The subway and bus are very easy to navigate.
 Considering I was jet lagged and on some serious anti-air-sickness medication when I landed I was still able to find my Hostel without any issues.
 I put $30 on my Opal card knowing I was going to be going in and out of downtown Sydney from Bondi Beach for the next 3 days and eventually back to the International Terminal at Sydney Airport.

-Lodging: The first 3 nights I stayed in a private room at the Bondi Backpackers Hostel.
+STAY: The first 3 nights I stayed in a private room at the Bondi Backpackers Hostel.
 You cannot beat the location as it is right across the street from the beach.
 It appears as though they have renovated since I visited.
-I’m not sure if they still offer private rooms any longer.
-However, they now offer free rooftop yoga classes along with free breakfast.
+I’m not sure if they still offer private rooms however, they now offer free rooftop yoga classes along with free breakfast.

 My last 2 nights were spent in Sydney Harbour YA Hostel-The Rocks.
 It’s more expensive than a regular youth hostel, but it shares the view of Sydney Harbour with the Shangri-La Hotel, which goes for $250+ a night.
 This Sydney YHA is built above and a archeological colonial site.
 The rooftop deck offers stunning sunrise and sunset panoramic views of the Sydney Harbour, Opera House and the Harbour Bridge.